Best broker for Spanish investors

 • Best overall: IBKR — direct custody, near-zero FX costs, best Modelo 720 reports.

-• Best low-friction starter: DEGIRO — commission-free ETF list, well-established in Spain.
+• Best low-cost ETF starter: DEGIRO — commission-free ETF list, well-established in Spain.

-• Best for zero-commission + cash interest: Trading 212 — fractional shares, competitive EUR cash rate.
+• Best zero-commission + cash interest: Trading 212 — fractional shares, competitive EUR cash rate.

-• Best CNMV-regulated option: XTB — Spanish offices, zero commission up to €100k/month.
+• Best CNMV-regulated option with local offices: XTB — Spanish office, zero commission up to €100k/month.

 Non-negotiables for Spain

-• PRIIPs/KID rules mean US ETF tickers (VTI, SPY) are blocked for retail.
-You need UCITS equivalents.
+• PRIIPs/KID rules block US ETF tickers (VTI, SPY).
+Build your plan around UCITS equivalents.

-• FX cost matters more than commission for EUR-base investors buying EUR-denominated ETFs.
+• FX cost matters more than headline commissions for most EUR-base investors.

-Modelo 720: what every Spanish investor needs to know
+Modelo 720 and the other tax obligations every Spanish investor needs to know

-This shapes your broker choice more than any fee comparison.
-Get this right before you open an account.
+These details shape your broker choice more than any fee comparison.
+Get them right before you open an account.

 Modelo 720 is Spain’s annual overseas-asset declaration.
-If your total financial assets held outside Spain exceed €50,000 per category (securities, cash, real estate are separate categories), you must file by 31 March for the previous year.
-Every broker listed here holds assets outside Spain — so all four accounts count.
+If your total financial assets held outside Spain exceed €50,000 per category (securities, cash, and real estate are separate categories) at 31 December, you must file by 31 March for the previous year.
+Every broker in this guide holds assets outside Spain — so all five accounts count toward the threshold.

-You only re-file after the initial declaration if values increase by more than €20,000 vs the last filed figure, or if you close/modify positions.
-After that first filing, the burden is lighter than most people expect.
+You only re-file after the initial declaration if values increase by more than €20,000 vs the last filed figure, or if you close or modify positions.
+The first filing is the hardest — after that the burden lightens significantly.

 What you’ll need to declare